kubamaruszczyk1604/KMeansCSharp/README.md

 Algorithm operates on set of n-dimensional vectors (data points).
-These vectors are represented here by DataVec class, which in its simplest form contains:
+These vectors are represented here by DataVec class, which, in its simplest form contains:

   - Array of vector components
   - Method for calculating distance between data points: GetDistance(DataVec other).